 - Prevalence– How commonly this attack vector is used (1: Uncommon, 3: Widespread)

-- Ease of detection– How difficult is is recognize a threat to this attack vector (1: Difficult to detect, 3 Easy to detect)
+- Ease of detection– How difficult is it recognize a threat to this attack vector (1: Difficult to detect, 3 Easy to detect)

-- Technical Impact– How much havok this attack can wreak (1: minor impact, 3: severe impact)
+- Technical Impact– How much havoc this attack can wreak (1: minor impact, 3: severe impact)

-Here’s a table, based on the OWASP report, to help us understand the most prevalent risks, and how they relate to the 4 dimensions of security in terms of how easy they are to exploit.
+Here’s a table, based on the OWASP report, to help us understand the most prevalent security risks for business websites, and how they relate to the 4 dimensions of security in terms of how easy they are to exploit.

 |Risk||Exploitability||Prevalence||Ease of Detection||Technical Impact|